AndreiBarsan/AndreiBarsan/README.md

 Check out my website [here](https://andreibarsan.github.io), or some of the projects that I've worked on below! ⬇️

+I am currently Staff Scientist at Waabi.ai, leading one of the teams working on sensor simulation for autonomous vehicles.

-Recently, I've been working on [simultaneous localization and mapping (SLAM) for multi-camera robots](https://arxiv.org/abs/2101.06562) and on [exploring how to jointly perform efficient multi-task learning for self-driving cars](https://arxiv.org/abs/2101.06720)!
+Before that, I worked on [simultaneous localization and mapping (SLAM) for multi-camera robots](https://arxiv.org/abs/2101.06562) and on [exploring how to jointly perform efficient multi-task learning for self-driving cars](https://arxiv.org/abs/2101.06720)!

 My [website](https://andreibarsan.github.io) and [Google Scholar Page](https://scholar.google.com/citations?hl=en&user=nOj2GykAAAAJ) have more detailed lists of my current and past work!